 - All washing machines have been upgraded to water and electicity efficient front-loaders

 Reduction of Impact on the Environment - Waste Reduction

-- Refillable, locally produced bathroom amenities are used instead of packaged products.
+- Refillable, locally produced bathroom amenities are used instead of packaged, single-use products.

 - Collect and compost all vegetable waste.
 We have an extensive fruit and vegetable garden where this is put to good use.
 We often, in summer, have surplus produce to give away to our guests.

 - Buy only efficient and high quality appliances that should have a long life.

 - Donate replaced items such as surplus bedding and towels to Takaka Hospice shop or the Community Centre.